bioidiap/bob.bio.face_ongoing/doc/baselines/baselines.rst

  Baselines
 ==========

-In the next subsections follow results in the following baselines:
+In the next subsections we present the results/analysis of some experiments using several baselines.

 .. toctree::
    :maxdepth: 2